d-morrison/IntroStatActivities/13-RG-regression.Rmd

 To create a **simulated null distribution** of sample slopes or sample correlations,

-1. How many cards will you need and how will the cards be labeled?
+\rgi How many cards will you need and how will the cards be labeled?
 \rgs

-2. What do you do with the cards after labeling them?
+\rgi What do you do with the cards after labeling them?
 \rgs

-3. After shuffling, what value will be plotted on the simulated null distribution?
+\rgi After shuffling, what value will be plotted on the simulated null distribution?
 \rgs

 To create a **bootstrap distribution** of sample slopes or sample correlations,

-1. How many cards will you need and how will the cards be labeled?
+\rgi How many cards will you need and how will the cards be labeled?
 \rgs

-2. What do you do with the cards after labeling them?
+\rgi What do you do with the cards after labeling them?
 \rgs

-3. After shuffling, what value will be plotted on the bootstrap distribution?
+\rgi After shuffling, what value will be plotted on the bootstrap distribution?
 \rgs